Tokyo Commodity Exchange

 The best Tokyo Commodity Exchange brokers will provide access to a reliable customer support team.
 Helpline telephone numbers with multi-lingual support will be the most important for quick help and guidance, though also look out for live chatbots.

 Some TOCOM brokers offer 24/7 customer support, with waiting times of less than one minute.

 What Is The Tokyo Commodity Exchange?

 The Tokyo Commodity Exchange Inc. (TOCOM), known locally as Tokyo Kogyoin Torihikijo (Commodity Exchange), is a commodities futures exchange in Tokyo, Japan.
 It is Japan’s largest and one of Asia’s most prominent commodities exchanges.
 Through the exchange, traders can purchase futures and options on a range of energy and Chukyo oil products.
-According to the 2020 annual report, the Tokyo Commodity Exchange received total revenues of over US$38 million.
+According to recent annual reports, the Tokyo Commodity Exchange has received total annual revenues of over US$38 million.

 The Japan Exchange Group (JPX) purchased the Tokyo Commodity Exchange (TOCOM), after which TOCOM was converted into a wholly-owned subsidiary of the JPX.
 Following this, many products were transferred to the Osaka Securities Exchange, another subsidiary of the JPX.

 The Tokyo Commodity Exchange was established in 1984 as the result of the merger of three exchanges:

 - The Tokyo Textile Exchange (established in 1951)

 - The Tokyo Rubber Exchange (established in 1952)